 Before we begin, we need to clarify a couple of things.
-For starters, the point of sales system consists of all the hardware and software you use to close a sale.
+For starters, the point of sales system is a part of your retail ops system, and it consists of all the hardware and software you use to close a sale.
 From weight scales to barcode readers, terminals, and cash registers.

 However, all this hardware needs to work together under one brain, so to speak, which is the software.
 The software can only run as good as the hardware.
 They need to work together.
 In this article, we’ll be focusing more on the software.